Mains

 • Lamb boulangère

-This traditional French dish gets its name from the fact that people used to take dishes of potatoes to the local boulangerie and cook them all day in the cooler part of the baker’s ovens.
-The long slow cook with the lamb shoulder on top gives you incredibly tender meat and means all the meat juices run into the potatoes, so they’re extra delicious.
-It’s perfect served with a simple bowl of steamed greens, and a dab of grainy mustard
+This traditional French dish derives its name from the practice of taking potato dishes to the local boulangerie to slow-cook all day in the cooler part of the baker’s ovens.
+The slow cooking process, with a lamb joint placed on top, results in incredibly tender meat, allowing the flavorful juices to infuse the potatoes, making them extra delicious.
+We've used lamb shoulder, but a leg works just as well and can be easily carved.
+Serve alongside a simple bowl of steamed greens and a dab of grainy mustard for a perfect meal.
+Many thanks to Rebecca Woollard for this lovely recipe.

 • Endives au gratin in AGA gratin dish